 The compensation practices, including pay rates, of each academic unit for spring, summer, or spring/summer semester appointments in effect during 2010 will continue in effect.

 In the event the Employer proposes to make substantive changes to the current policy, the Employer will provide reasonable notice of the intent to make the changes and, upon request, will engage in bargaining with the Union.

-The parties agree to meet in Special Conference to discuss situations in academic units where Employees allege that unfair practices in spring/summer assignments exist.
+The parties agree to meet in Special Conference to discuss situations in academic units where Employees allege that unfair practices in spring/summer assignments or spring/summer salary pay rates exist.